Ahfad al-Rasul Brigades

-The Ahfad al-Rasul Brigades (ألوية أحفاد الرسول Al-wīat Aḥfād ar-Rasūl, "Grandsons of the Prophet Brigades") was a Syrian rebel group fighting against the Syrian government in the Syrian Civil War.
+The Ahfad al-Rasul Brigades (ألوية أحفاد الرسول Al-wiat Aḥfād ar-Rasūl, "Grandsons of the Prophet Brigades") was a Syrian rebel group fighting against the Syrian government in the Syrian Civil War.
 It was funded by the Qatari government.

 Structure and member groups

 Its notable subgroups included the Justice Battalion, the Golan Martyrs Battalion, the Golan Hawks Battalion, the Falcons of Mount Zawiya Brigade, and the Qalamoun Liberation Front.
 By August 2013, the group had coopted some 50 groups from across Syria; however, it was strongest in Idlib Governorate.
 Its leader, Colonel Ziad Haj Obaid, was on the Arms Committee of the Supreme Military Council.
 The Allahu Akbar Brigade, based in al-Bukamal in the Deir ez-Zor Governorate, was also part of Ahfad al-Rasul.
 In July 2013, Al Jazeera reported that the Allahu Akbar Brigade consisted of around 800 fighters.